codophilic/Learn-Java/Java-I.md

 ![alt text](Images/java-1/image-6.png)

 >[!IMPORTANT]
-> - If we explicitly specify **`String str=new String("Explicitly telling java to create a new Object but still it won't create")`** then still it will search in String pool.
-If literal is not available then only its creates a new object of string.
+> - If we explicitly specify **`String str=new String("Explicitly telling java to create a new Object then only it creates")`** then it will create a new string in String pool with different memory address.

 ### Common String in-built methods